GrantPSpencer/WordleHelper/README.md

 # wordlehelper

 Building a program that helps you analyze your wordle performance.
-Currently working
+Uses information theory to determine the best word to guess.

 Progress so far:
 - Remade game in Java (no gui)